We hope the following may help you make your preparations to come to the UK and plan your journey to Bristol and the University.

 The Welcome Lounge will be open from Tuesday 10 September - Tuesday 24 September.
 It will be located on the fourth floor, North side of the Richmond Building in the Centre for English Language and Foundation Studies.
 It is here that you can come to meet staff and other students in a relaxed social setting with refreshments provided, and to have any questions or concerns answered by our friendly team of Student Ambassadors.
 This is where you will also be able to obtain letters for the banks, if you wish to open a new bank account, and collect your welcome gift and arrival information.

-You can download our welcome events poster (PDF, 38.9Kb) from last year to get an idea of the the kind of orientation and social events that will be happening before classes start this year.
+You can download our welcome events poster (PDF, 1,017kB) to have a look the events and programmes you will be able to participate in before classes start this year.

 A Welcome Reception for new international students will take place on Wednesday 25 September from 2 – 4 pm, in The Great Hall, Wills Memorial Building.
 All of Student Services will be at this event giving out information, and it is a great chance to find out about what the University has to offer in terms of extra-curricular activities and support.
 There will also be snacks and refreshments provided by local Bristol suppliers!